-We have a comprehensive program for rewarding and compensating employees who contribute to the achievement of our long-term goals.
+Our company offers a comprehensive program designed to reward and compensate employees who contribute to the achievement of our long-term goals.

-While the program precludes employee stock ownership plans, the Company does offer incentives that address the critical needs of its employees, such as merit increases, performance bonuses, continuing education, housing loan, as well as retirement benefits and emergency assistance in the event of disability and/or death.
+Although the program does not include employee stock ownership plans, it provides tailored incentives that address the critical needs of our workforce.
+These include merit increases, performance bonuses, continuing education opportunities, housing loans, retirement benefits, and emergency assistance in cases of disability or death.

-The mechanism for issuing rewards is based on the attainment of company and employee goals, as measured against key performance metrics.
-These financial and non-financial metrics are determined during the planning or goal setting sessions of the different companies.
+The reward mechanism is carefully structured around the achievement of company and individual employee goals, assessed against key performance metrics.
+These metrics, encompassing both financial and non-financial aspects, are established during the planning and goal-setting sessions held by various subsidiaries.